Breaking even and beyond: Tips for a healthy and profitable canteen

 There’s plenty of research showing that healthy canteens can make a profit, or at least break even.
 Just take a look at these results:

-A 2017 study of 10 NSW schools showed that when healthier options were actively promoted, there was no significant difference in the average weekly canteen revenue1.
+- A 2017 study of 10 NSW schools showed that when healthier options were actively promoted, there was no significant difference in the average weekly canteen revenue.

 Tips for success